LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/README.md

 a
 What is the name of the new toy?
 Barbie
-Ok, Barbie has been added to the B's list:
+Ok, Barbie has been added to bin 1 bin 1 contains:
     - Barbie
-    - Bonestorm Videogame

 Please select an option:
     a - to add a new toy to the warehouse q - to quit a
 What is the name of the new toy?
-Cup and Ball
+Bonestorm Videogame
-Ok, Cup and Ball has been added to the C's list:
+Ok, Bonestorm Videogame has been added to bin 1 bin 1 contains:
+    - Bonestorm Videogame
-    - Cup and Ball
+    - Barbie

 Please select an option:
     a - to add a new toy to the warehouse q - to quit q
+Current contents of all bins:
+bin 1 contains:
+    - Bonestorm Videogame
+    - Barbie

+bin 18 contains:
+    - Slinky

 Goodbye, valued employee.
 ```